Family History Research

 in 1801 Dukinfield had 308 houses, 7 uninhabited houses and a population of 843 males, 893 females and 78 people employed in agriculture.
 Haughton had a population of 1139, Droylsden 1532 and Matley 250.

-Part of the 1811 Census for what appear to be the Knott Lanes and Hartshead divisions of Ashton Parish has survived.
+A rare portion of the 1811 Census for what appear to be the Knott Lanes and Hartshead divisions of Ashton Parish has survived.
 This includes part of Ashton Town, Heyrod and Luzley, Mossley, Lees, and what seems to be most of Stalybridge.
 I have transcribed these onto this webpage.
-Please check my INDEX PAGE for details.
+Please check my main contents page for details.

 The 1841 Census is first of any real use to family historians, but unfortunately does not show family relationships or place of birth.
-Households were only obliged to state whether they were born in or out of the county.
+Households were only obliged to state whether they were born in or out of the countyand whether from S for Scotland I for Ireland and F for Foreign Parts.
 This is particularly annoying since Tameside straddles the Lancashire/Cheshire border.
 Enumerators were also allowed to round down the age of all adults to the nearest multiple of five, although some ignored this and entered the actual age.
 This census is available to view on microfilm at Tameside Local Studies Library, and is indexed by street only.

-Manchester and Lancashire Family History Society has had a team, under the direction of Ray Hulley, working at the Public Record Office in London for several years now trying various methods to recapture as much information as possible for this part of Ashton and others in Manchester that were also damaged.
-Ray was fairly recently given permission to use UV light and the capture rate increased dramatically.
+Manchester and Lancashire Family History Society has had a team, working under the direction of Ray Hulley for several years now at the National Archives in London, trying various methods to recapture as much information as possible for this part of Ashton and other districts in Manchester which were also damaged.
+Ray was later given permission to use UV light and the capture rate increased dramatically.
 The unfilmed census (National Archives reference HO 107/2233) covers the following areas - Knott Lanes sub-district together with Ashton Town, Portland and Market Wards.
 Ninety six percent of the 18,801 population in the above districts has now been recovered from the damaged returns.
-These have been published on a CD Rom available to purchase from the Manchester and Lancashire Family History Society, price 9.95 Sterling, reference number 1631.click here for more details

 Visit Ray Hulley's website for details for details of the addresses which still are missing and unrecoverable.

-New Acquisitions of Census on CD Rom at Tameside Local Studies Library
+Census on CD Rom at Tameside Local Studies

 Census Returns to Purchase on CD Rom